 Your robot isn’t climbing the walls

 If you need a helping hand finding the best robotic pool cleaner for your needs, the experienced team at Pool Assist can help.
-Our range features leading brands which will deliver crystal clear results for your pool.
-Not only do we provide high quality pool cleaners, we also carry out repairs and maintenance so it performs at its best well into the future.
+Our range features leading brands that will deliver crystal clear results for your pool.
+Not only do we provide high-quality pool cleaners, we also carry out repairs and maintenance so it performs at its best well into the future.